SEARCH

 How Composting Works

-A compost pile is a living thing and requires ongoing care.
+A compost pile is a living thing and requires ongoing inputs and care.
 If you want to produce compost quickly, follow these principles as closely as possible, and do more reading to further understand the science, so you’ll know how to adapt as needed.

 Factors Affecting Compost Process